 - A discussion of the bedrock and host rock geology of the deposit which includes a table of geologic descriptions, geological maps and cross-sections of appropriate scale.
 Where appropriate, the following geologic parameters will be included: - Maps of surficial and bedrock geology showing the distribution of geologic units; - Representative lithologic and sediment descriptions including: age, colour, grain size, porosity, moisture conditions, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of surficial and bedrock units; - A geological stratigraphic framework for the surficial sediments and bedrock as appropriate in support of hydrogeological assessments.
-In particular, delineation of key stratigraphic and hydrogeologic boundaries, the spatial distribution and thickness of lithologic units shown in plan and cross-section; - Alteration styles, mineralogy, bulk chemistry, trace metal chemistry occurrence including description of the concentration of radioactive elements and intensity of bedrock units; - Structural fabric (e.g., joints and fractures, faults, foliation and lineation) and structural relationships, structural characterization of the rock formations impacted by the project; - Ore mineralogy, including sulphide types, abundance, mode of occurrence, extent of previous oxidation and an estimate of relative sulphide reactivity; - Type and grade of metamorphism; and

-- Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
-This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area; - Geomorphology and topography of areas proposed for construction of major project components; - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A description of geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - History of seismic activity in the area; - Isostatic rise or subsidence; - Landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities; and - History of landslide-generated tsunamis if near a shoreline. - Sites of paleontological or palaeobotanical significance; and, - A characterization of the geochemical composition of expected mine materials such as waste rock, ore, low grade ore, tailings, overburden and potential construction material, which will include: - Mineralogy; - Elemental composition of host lithologies and ore in study area (major and trace elements); and, - Potential for acid generation, neutralization, contaminated neutral drainage and radioactivity. - Presence of asbestiform minerals in all geological units.
+In particular, delineation of key stratigraphic and hydrogeologic boundaries, the spatial distribution and thickness of lithologic units shown in plan and cross-section; - Alteration styles, mineralogy, bulk chemistry, trace metal chemistry occurrence and intensity of bedrock units; - Structural fabric (e.g. joints and fractures, faults, foliation and lineation) and structural relationships, structural characterization of the rock formations impacted by the project; - o Type and grade of metamorphism; and - Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
+This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area; - Geomorphology and topography of areas proposed for construction of major project components; - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A description of geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - o History of seismic activity in the area; - Isostatic rise or subsidence; - Landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities; and - History of landslide-generated tsunamis if near a shoreline. - Sites of paleontological or palaeobotanical significance; and - A characterization of the geochemical composition of expected mine materials such as waste rock and/or tailings if applicable, overburden and potential construction material, which will include: - o Mineralogy; - Elemental composition of host lithologies and ore in study area (major and trace elements); and - Potential for acid generation, neutralization and contaminated neutral drainage.